ROV Assisted Derelict Fishing Net Removal

 October , 2015

-Over 5,600 derelict fishing nets had been removed from Puget Sound water by volunteer divers from depths up to 105 feet.
-Yet there remains many more in deeper water.
-Global Diving, working with Natural Resources Consultants for the Northwest Straits Foundation developed custom tooling and a ‘plan’ to remove the nets using a SAAB Cougar and Falcon ROV.
-First the ROV’s surveyed the nets, then a plan was developed, utilizing the tooling to gather and cut the nets free from the obstacles they snagged on.
-Once gathered and free, they were connected to the line from a vessel mounted crane.
-The balls of net were raised to the surface for proper disposal.
+Global Diving & Salvage, Inc, working with Natural Resources Consultants for the Northwest Straits Foundation, decided to try a more high-tech method to remove the derelict nets from areas that couldn’t be reached with routine diving equipment.
+They developed custom tooling and a plan to remove the nets using two of Global’s ROVs, the SAAB Cougar and the SAAB Falcon.
+The team used the ROVs to survey the nets first, then used the ROV’s manipulator arm and cutting tool to gather and cut the nets free from the obstacles they snagged on.
+Once the nets were cut free, they were gathered and connected to a line from the vessel-mounted crane.
+The balls of net were then raised to the surface for proper disposal.

-This pilot program was developed to test the feasibility and develop the tools and methods required for this removal.
+This pilot program was developed to test the feasibility of ROV assisted net removal and improve the methods and tools required.